 Meanwhile, SEO can look at onsite statistics, including:

-- Engagement stats – amount of traffic/page views, average time on page, bounce rate and social shares from the pages
+- Engagement stats – the amount of traffic/page views, average time on page, bounce rate and social shares from the pages

 - SEO stats – organic visibility, rankings for core terms